-I’m sorry is one little and funny sentence.
-As abstract as it is, it can go deep down into the heart of an individual and soothe it.
+As abstract as it is, that simple sentence can go deep down into the heart of an individual and soothe it.

-This simple sentence is what some married couples are bereft of and which is tearing them apart.
-Most partners would not admit their mistakes, so I’m sorry will be hard for either of the party to say.
+This is what some married couples lack and which is tearing them apart.
+Most partners would not admit their mistakes, so I’m sorry will be hard for either of the partners to say.

 If elders had not been pompous to say I’m sorry, then most feud would have been averted.
 If younger ones (imagine that too) have not been pompous to say the words, then the world would have been a better place.

 I’m sorry makes you lower yourself in humbleness.
-And to do that, my dear, it takes real forbearance.
+And to do that it takes real forbearance.

 As simple as it is to say these words or even to fake it, they don’t come out of the sheer opening and closing of the mouth.

-When you say I’m sorry because you really regret your action, I bet those words will be weighty to the recipient and will have the needed effects they should have in the mind of the recipient.
+When you say I’m sorry while regretting your ill actions, those words, I bet, will be weighty to the recipient and will have the needed effects they should have in the mind of the recipient.

 I’m sorry can heal, dear reader.
 They are powerful words and, sincerely, I’ve seen them work.
-It has worked for me in my relationship with friends and families.
-So, fight that why-will-I-apologize urge and just say I’m sorry.
+So, fight that why-will-I-apologize urge and say I’m sorry.
 Please do.
-Let’s make the world better.
+Let’s make the world a better place.
 Let’s keep a healthy relationship.